 In terms of a gift, I thought I’d do something a bit different.
 From the outset, I said that instead of buying a gift for his birthday and Christmas, I’d invest £10 per month and give this money to him when he reaches 18 years old.

 As we are investing that money, I estimate that he’ll get over £4,000 when he turns 18.
 I wish I was given that amount on my 18th birthday!
 As he grows up, I will make sure he learns about money so that he knows it’s there and learns how to look after it when he’s an adult (just giving an 18 year old a lot of money without that knowledge can actually do more harm than good link).
-If you'd like to teach your kids about money but don’t know where to start, then please check out our new online course here.
+Check out our free guide to setting up an investment account for your kids here

 There are some additional benefits from taking this option: